jwilger/kookaburra/README.markdown

 The fact that Kookaburra runs against a remote server means that *it is not limited to testing only Ruby web applications*.
-As long as your application exposes a web-service API for use by the GivenDriver and an HTML user interface for use by the UIDriver, you can use Kookaburra to test it.
+As long as your application exposes a web-service API for use by the APIDriver and an HTML user interface for use by the UIDriver, you can use Kookaburra to test it.
 Also, as long as you're careful with both your application and test designs, you're not limited to running your tests only in an isolated testing environment; you could run